RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 This is the list of jar files, binary libraries (dll or so) and any other files required by the driver.
 In most cases you only need the jar files.
 Click "Add File" to add a single jar file, "Add Folder" to add to the folder with Java classes/resources and "Add Artifact" to add the Maven artifact (see below).

-After you add the jar files you will be able to find all JDBC driver classes which present in these jars.
+After you add the jar files you will be able to find all JDBC driver classes which are present in these jars.
 Just click on the "Find Class" button and DBeaver will show all of them.
 In most cases there is just one driver class in the driver.
 If there are many of them, you need to refer to the driver's documentation.

 ##### Maven artifacts

-DBeaver can download driver jars directly from Maven repository (it is a global public repository of Java libraries, usually open-source).
+DBeaver can download driver jars directly from the Maven repository (it is a global public repository of Java libraries, usually an open-source).
 If your database driver is published on some public repository you can use this feature.
-Maven artifacts are better than plain jar files because you can see all existing driver versions and can change driver version in runtime without any driver properties reconfiguration.
+Maven artifacts are better than plain jar files because you can see all existing driver versions and can change the driver version in runtime without any driver properties reconfiguration.

 ### Saving driver, adding connection

-After you finished configuring your driver just press Ok button.
+After you have finished configuring your driver, just press the Ok button.
 Now you can [[create connection]].

 If you need to change some driver properties later you can access them directly from connection properties dialog: